 - Connecticut Department of Labor: Computer science professionals, software developers, hardware engineers, and network administrators can benefit from the useful information provided by the Connecticut Department of Labor.
 The department offers numerous programs and services, such as job boards and training opportunities, plus updated labor market figures.

 - UConn ACM Student Chapter: The ACM chapter at UConn comprises a community of computer science enthusiasts.
 Striving to enhance the understanding of computer systems, the group organizes events, conferences, and presentations, arranges visits at local businesses, and holds weekly meetings.
 UCONN-ACM serves anyone interested in computer science.

 - Trinity College ACM Student Chapter: The ACM chapter, also known as the Computer Science Club, is a community of students at Trinity College.
 With a strong interest in computer science, web design, and related technologies, chapter members get together to discuss recent developments in technology, job and internship opportunities, local events, and chapter fundraisers.

 What Schools Offer a Computer Science Degree in Connecticut?

-The best colleges and universities are institutionally accredited by the Higher Learning Commission, while the best online schools are accredited by the Distance Education Accrediting Commission.
-When researching Connecticut computer science schools, it’s important to select an accredited school.
-It’s wise to look for computer science programs that are accredited by the Accreditation Board for Engineering and Technology.
-The following is a comprehensive list of accredited online computer science degrees in Connecticut.
+The best colleges and universities hold institutional accreditation from the Higher Learning Commission, while the best online schools hold accreditation from the Distance Education Accrediting Commission.
+When researching Connecticut computer science schools, it's important to select an accredited school.
+Seek computer science programs with accreditation from the Accreditation Board for Engineering and Technology.
+See below for a comprehensive list of accredited online computer science degrees in Connecticut.

 schools that match your search